Estimate Time5 min

 Trusting your money to the markets can be nerve-wracking.
 If you're finding it's hard to follow through on your investing plan or you just need more help forming one, it could make sense to check in with a financial professional.
 After all, there's nothing wrong with asking for help when you need it.

 Ready to take the next steps?
-Consider getting started by exploring investments, or learn more about investing in a digital managed account.
+Consider getting started researching investments, by learning more about mutual funds or stocks or exploring a model portfolio.
+You can also learn more about investing in a digital managed account or working 1-on-1 with a dedicated Fidelity advisor.

 Research stocks, ETFs, or mutual funds